 Events in this world have been racing along as never before since the little book, Malachi’s Message, was first mailed in January 1990.

 God was restraining Satan and the “mystery of iniquity” within God’s Church by Mr. Armstrong’s presence (2 Thessalonians 2).
 After Mr. Armstrong died, Satan was cast down.
 He persecuted God’s Church severely because he was full of wrath.
-This persecution is to continue into the Tribulation, when the repentant Laodiceans shed their blood defending God’s truth (Revelation 12:9-17).
+This persecution is to continue into the Great Tribulation, when the repentant Laodiceans shed their blood defending God’s truth (Revelation 12:9-17).

 After Satan was cast down, we entered into a time of “no more delay.”
 World conditions are going to intensify and get so bad that Christ will have to intervene, or all mankind would be destroyed.